Clinics, Services & Community Outreach

 The mission of the Center for Neurobehavioral Health is to provide comprehensive services of the highest quality to people in our community and the greater North Country region whose lives have been affected by neurologically-based disorders.
 We provide diagnostic assessment, individualized care, support, and services to persons living with physical, neurocognitive, and developmental disabilities, and provide optimal support to their caregivers and families so they may enjoy quality of life and remain living in their communities with some level of independence.
 We provide an opportunity for interdisciplinary faculty research to increase knowledge about neurological disorders, and provide opportunities for experiential learning and research for undergraduate and graduate students for the purpose of the training of the next generation of professionals.

-Affiliated clinics include:
+Affiliated programs include:

 Alzheimer’s Disease Caregiver Support Initiative (ADCSI)

 The Center for Neurobehavioral Health is proud to be one of nine state recipients awarded funding from the Alzheimer’s Disease Caregiver Support Initiative.
 The primary goal of this initiative is to make available expanded support to caregivers of individuals with Alzheimer’s disease and other dementias (AD/D).
-These “caregiver support services” are activities or actions performed, provided, or arranged to promote, improve, conserve or restore the mental or physical well-being of caregivers and improve their quality of life.
+These “caregiver support services” are activities or actions performed, provided, or arranged to promote, improve, conserve, or restore the mental or physical well-being of caregivers and improve their quality of life.

 To help expand caregiver support services in Clinton, Essex, Franklin, Hamilton, Warren, and Washington counties, our staff work with partner agencies to provide a variety of services and programs, which are conveniently provided in the caregiver’s home, at a community-based location, or remotely.